Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Detecting Transiting Exoplanets

 where $\ast$ is the convolution operator, $s_{-i}$ is the time-reversed transit template, and the denominator is a constant over all $i$.
 This gives the likelihood that a transit exists at a given cadence, $i$.
 To test for transits at a given epoch, $t_0$, and period, $P$, we fold this statistic in the following way,

 where $j$ represents all the cadences specified by a given $t_0$ and $P$, $n_j$ is the number of cadences in $j$, and $N$ and $D$ are defined as in the previous equation.
-From hereon, we refer to $Z_{\{t_0, P\}}$ as the Multiple Event Statistic (MES).
+From here on, we refer to $Z_{\{t_0, P\}}$ as the Multiple Event Statistic (MES).
 It's worth noting that this formulation of a matched filter requires a uniform cadence, which may not be the case for the GBTDS as pointing errors could result in variance on the acquisition time.
 However, if this variance is smaller than the larger of either the exposure time or the timescale needed to properly sample the transit, it should be a reasonable approximation.

-To apply this matched filter as a simulated detection pipeline the transit template is calculated assuming the same parameters as the model light curve that was injected, and the MES is calculated for each epoch at the injected period.
-Because the exposure in the GBTDS ($\sim$54 seconds) is significantly shorter than the cadence of 15 minutes, the transit itself is actually undersampled in the data.
+To apply this matched filter as a simulated detection pipeline the transit template is calculated using the same parameters (i.e., $P$, $R_p/R_\star$, $a/R_\star$, $i$, $e$, and $\Omega$) to match the shape of the model light curve that was injected, and the MES is calculated for each epoch at the injected period.
+One important consequence of the GBTDS survey strategy is that the exposure time ($\sim$54 seconds) is significantly shorter than the observing cadence of 15 minutes, and the transit shape itself is therefore undersampled in the data.
 This effect results in a template mismatch at nearly every cadence, and a slight degradation of the transit detection sensitivity, typically on the order of $\sim$5\%, but the degradation can be more sinister for short duration transits such as those caused by planets orbiting M dwarfs at short periods or for transits with longer ingress and egress durations such as those with a high impact parameter.
 To compensate for this effect, we calculate a total of 15 templates, each of which has an epoch slightly offset from the center by $t_0 + \delta t_0$, where $\delta t_0$ ranges from 0-14 minutes in steps of one minute.
 We experimented with shorter steps, but found no additional increase in the recovered MES.
 Using each of these slightly offset templates to calculate a ``super-sampled" SES with a cadence of one minute, we then calculate the MES, and consider all values within one transit duration of the injected signal.
 If the largest such value has $\mathrm{MES}>8.0$, we consider the transit signal detected.